-Joanne Neft, (former) Director Nancyjo Rieske (former) Director

-Placer County Agricultural Marketing Program
+Joanne Neft, (former) Director Nancyjo Rieske (former) Director Placer County Agricultural Marketing Program

 P.O.
 Box 753

-Newcastle, CA 95658 ikneft@earthlink.net
+Newcastle, CA 95658 916.663.9126

-916.663.9126
+ikneft@earthlink.net

+SARE Grant: \$98,395

-The guide to Placer County agriculture was produced with help from Joanne Neft.
-Francis Thompson, center, of Newcastle Produce assists Development pressure in Placer County, the fastest growing in the state, is threatening agriculture.
+The guide to Placer County agriculture wa produced with help from Joanne Neft.
+Situation:

+Development pressure in Placer County, the fastest growing in the state, is threatening agriculture.
 Subdivisions and strip malls are covering once-fertile farmland.
 The result: a dwindling proportion of Placer County residents are connected to the land and local food systems or understand their significance.
 Helping local producers find new marketing channels could strengthen their economic viability to resist development pressures and preserve the county's quality of life.
-Objectives:

-- Help producers identify, address, and cultivate new markets - Teach producers how to market themselves as sources of agricultural products of superior flavor and freshness in Placer County's suburban centers and beyond - Increase the resiliency of the agricultural community to development pressures PlacerGROWN Harvest Boxes are prepared for delivery to CSA customers. - Photos by Roger Ingram
+Objectives: - · Help producers identify, address, and cultivate new markets - Teach producers how to market themselves as sources of agricultural products of superior flavor and freshness in Placer County's suburban centers and beyond - Increase the resiliency of the agricultural community to development pressures PlacerGROWN Harvest Boxes are prepared for delivery to CSA customers. - Photos by Roger Ingram